khizarIqbal93/khizarIqbal93/README.md

 - 👋 Hi, I’m @khizarIqbal93
 - 👀 I’m interested in learning more about serverless computing
-- 🌱 I’m currently learning javascript and ruby
+- 🌱 I’m currently learning javascript and python
 - 💞️ I’m looking to collaborate on anything...
 - 📫 How to reach me : Khizar.i0066@gmail.com